Fleur De Lis Abdominoplasty in Melbourne, Victoria by Dr Carmen

 What is a Fleur De Lis Surgery?

-Am I A Good Candidate For FDL Abdominoplasty Surgery?
+Am I A Suitable Candidate For FDL Abdominoplasty Surgery?

-Candidates for FDL or vertical abdominoplasty are people with loose tissue, especially after multiple pregnancies, significant massive weight loss due to gastric sleeve or gastric bypass, but also all those who suffer from sagging upper stomach skin due to age or other abdominal surgeries.
+Candidates for FDL or vertical abdominoplasty are people with excess tissue, especially after multiple pregnancies, significant weight loss due to gastric sleeve, gastric bypass or diet and exercise, but also those who suffer from excess upper stomach skin due to age or other abdominal surgeries.

-Overall, you might make a good candidate for Fleur de Lis surgery if:
+Overall, you might make a suitable candidate for Fleur de Lis surgery if you:

-• You are in good general health and do not suffer from serious illnesses or medical conditions
+• Are in good general health and do not suffer from serious illnesses or medical conditions

-• You have achieved a stable weight and have a suitable BMI
+• Have achieved a stable weight and have a suitable BMI

 • Do not use medications that could jeopardise the procedure and recovery

-• You are not a smoker, or you are a smoker who is willing to quit smoking well before surgery
+• Are not a smoker, or you are a smoker who is willing to quit smoking well before surgery

-• You understand all the possible potential risks and complications of vertical abdominoplasty
+• Understand all the possible potential risks and complications of surgery

 Fleur De Lis Abdominoplasty Surgery Before And After Photos